aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Our existing code contains a couple of clever `IfAuthenticated` and `IfNotAuthenticated` components in `client/components/Authenticated.jsx`.
 They render their child components based on the status of the user.
 Right now it is hard-coded to `true`.
 We need to make it reflect reality.

 Fortunately, `authenticare/client` package exports an `isAuthenticated` function.
 Here are [the docs](https://github.com/enspiral-dev-academy/authenticare/blob/main/docs/client/isAuthenticated.md).
+This function will check to see if there is an auth token in the user's localStorage, and that it hasn't yet expired.
+We'll get to adding the token later.

-With that in place, you can now see the "Register" and "Sign in" links in the app now.
+With that in place, you can now see the "Register" and "Sign in" links in the app.

 Now is a good time to commit your changes and swap driver/navigator.